 The Primary Program is for children age 3-6 years old.
-It is a three-year program in which students start at 3-3.5 years of age.
+It is a three-year program in which students start at 3 to 3.5 years of age.
 Children will complete their Kindergarten year with us, and take on the role of leaders in the classroom during their third year.
-Entry at age 4 & 5 is considered only if transferring from another Montessori Program.
+Entry at age 4 and 5 years old is considered if transferring from another Montessori Program.

 The Elementary Program includes students age 6-12.
 It is a six-year program with entry typically at the grade 1 point, age 6.
 Students complete the program at the end of grade 6.
 The elementary program offered from the Nanaimo Campus only.
 Our elementary program is delivered in accordance with Ministry of Education guidelines under the Independent Schools Act.

 Our Middle School Program supports students 12-15 years of age, and is a three-year program encompassing grades 7-9.
 Most students have completed a Montessori Elementary program prior to entry. ** In 2021 we will offer our first late-entry Montessori for new students entering without Montessori experience into grade 7.

 Our program is delivered in accordance with Ministry of Education guidelines and the Independent Schools Act in BC.
 Students exit the program after greade 9 into grade 10 in local schools, both public and independent.
 A great fit for our students is The High School at VIU, an independent high school located on the university campus.